swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 `@diagnose` is lexically scoped, so its effect propagates to declarations nested inside a top-level declaration.

-Repeated `default @diagnose(...)` declarations are permitted, and the order sensitive rules from [SE-0522 multiple diagnose attributes on the same declaration](0522-source-warning-control.md#multiple-diagnose-attributes-on-the-same-declaration) apply to defaults as though the default attributes were written before any diagnose attributes on a given declaration:
+Repeated `default @diagnose(...)` declarations are permitted, and the order-sensitive rules from [SE-0522 multiple diagnose attributes on the same declaration](0522-source-warning-control.md#multiple-diagnose-attributes-on-the-same-declaration) apply to defaults as though the default attributes were written before any diagnose attributes on a given declaration:

 ```swift
 default @diagnose(DiagGroupID, as: warning)